-Another distinction between energy and momentum is illustrated by athletics: the real long jump world record, almost 10 m, is still kept by an athlete who in the early twentieth century ran with two weights in his hands, and then threw the weights behind him at the moment he took off.
+Another distinction between energy and momentum is illustrated by athletics: the real long jump world record, almost 10 m, is still kept by an athlete who in the early twentieth century ran with two weights in his hands, and then threw the weights behind him at the Challenge 194 s moment he took off.
 Can you explain the feat?

-When a car travelling at 100 m/s runs head-on into a parked car of the same kind and Challenge 195 s make, which car receives the greatest damage?
-What changes if the parked car has its
+When a car travelling at 100 m/s runs head-on into a parked car of the same kind and make, which car receives the greatest damage?
+What changes if the parked car has its brakes on?